drfreder/king-and-frederickson/README.md

 ![](README_files/figure-gfm/Sole%20authors-1.png)<!-- -->

-Single-authored arXiv submissions are also up overall, but again the number of men authorhips is currently growing faster than the number of women authorships, both as a percent change and in absolute terms.
+Single-authored arXiv submissions are also up overall, but again the number of men authorships is currently growing faster than the number of women authorships, both as a percent change and in absolute terms.

 ### Comparing arXiv preprint submissions by authorship position between Mar/Apr 2019 and Mar/Apr 2020, by gender

 What if we break it down further by author position, so first, middle, or last?
 First up, first authorships of multi-authored papers.

 ##### First authorships